etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_a_canvas_field_to_a_Form_or_Grid.md

     * rowNum: the row number/record index for which the canvas is used
     * record: the record for which the canvas is used
     * colNum: the column in which the canvas is shown
-    * field: (since 3.0MP20) the field where the canvas is used
+    * field: the field where the canvas is used
   * A canvas can be created and pooled, so over time it is created once and re-used when records are scrolled into view.
   When a canvas is used for a record, then the setRecord method on it is called (if the canvas has this method).